 In October 2016, the KCI Defendants filed counterclaims in the Godecke case, asserting breach of contract and conversion.
 In August 2017, the relator-plaintiff's fraud claim in the Godecke case was dismissed in favor of the KCI defendants.
 In January 2018, the district court stayed the retaliation claim and the KCI Defendants' counterclaims pending the relator-plaintiff's appeal.
 In September 2019, the U.S. Court of Appeals for the Ninth Circuit reversed and remanded the case to the district court for further proceedings.
-In April 2021, the court allowed the parties to issue subpoenas to the Centers for Medicare & Medicaid Services and its contractors, but the court has not ordered further discovery to commence.
-Separately, in June 2019, following discovery, the district court in the second case (the "Hartpence case") entered summary judgment in the KCI Defendants' favor on all of the relator-plaintiff's claims.
+The Godecke case is in a pre-trial phase and, in August 2021, the district court entered a discovery and pretrial schedule with an April 2022 trial date.
+Separately, in June 2019, the district court in the second case (the "Hartpence case") entered summary judgment in the KCI Defendants' favor on all of the relator-plaintiff's claims.
 The relator-plaintiff then filed an appeal in the U.S. Court of Appeals for the Ninth Circuit.
 Oral argument in the Hartpence case was held in July 2020.
 The appellate court's opinion remains pending.